pertusa/tva/docs/mltva.md

 # Machine Learning methods for Computer Vision

-As we have seen, before the deep learning era most computer vision methods used handcrafted features.
+As we have already seen, before the deep learning era most computer vision methods used handcrafted features.
 The difficulty in selecting the most suitable features for a vision task has hindered the reliability of such methods for image detection, classification, and segmentation.

 Nonetheless, some traditional machine learning methods have been successfully applied to computer vision.
 In this unit, we will see some of them, including dimensionality reduction (particularly, Bag of Words applied to local descriptors), and face detection and recognition (Viola-Jones and EigenFaces) that have been successfully applied in the literature.